 In 2018, a Connecticut charter bus company was fined a $4,700 penalty and forced to address violations of regulations after the EPA found the bus company “did not have an adequate oil spill prevention control and countermeasure plan.”

-That same year, the EPA fined a logging company in Maine after their “fuel delivery company overfilled an above-ground storage tank, causing a spill, which resulted in oil discharging into a nearby stream that flows into the Sandy River.”
+That same year, the EPA fined a logging company in Maine after their “fuel delivery company overfilled an above-ground storage tank, highlighting the need for fuel tank containment to prevent spills from reaching nearby streams.

 The EPA notes that the logging company did not have the required Spill Prevention, Control, and Countermeasure plan.
 The logging company “agreed to pay a $4,000 penalty and address violations of the Oil Pollution Prevention regulations of the Clean Water Act.”